danielpsf/fields-statistics/README.md

 - Why did I choose to throw unchecked exceptions?

-    _TL;DR: I prefer to.
-I don't hold anything against the other way around, just find RuntimeExceptions to improve readability of my controller methods and once they cannot recover from those, well what's the point on catching it :winki:._
+    > TL;DR: I prefer to.
+I don't hold anything against the other way around, just find RuntimeExceptions to improve
+    > readability of my controller methods and once they cannot recover from those, well what's the point on catching it :winki:

     - https://www.baeldung.com/java-exceptions
     - https://stackabuse.com/exception-handling-in-java-a-complete-guide-with-best-and-worst-practices/